Management Commands

 Post-Specific Fields

-: Array of tag names (if any)
+categories: Array of category names (if any)tags: Array of tag names (if any)

 Page-Specific Fields

-: Parent page slug (for nested pages)
+type: Always set to “page”weight: Menu order (if not 0)parent: Parent page slug (for nested pages)

 Example Output

-Post Example (2024-01-15-hello-world.md
+Post Example (2024-01-15-hello-world.md):

 ---